Why the Super Bowl is 'a big moment for a lot of Black, young quarterbacks coming up'

 But the 23-year-old recognizes how his contemporaries are also helping to evolve the quarterback position.

-"Jalen and Patrick, they can do a lot of great things on the field in terms of throwing the football and being able to extend plays with their feet," says Fields.
+"Jalen and Patrick, they can do a lot of great things on the field in terms of throwing the football and being able to extend plays with their feet," said Fields.

-"It's just awesome -- having the first Super Bowl [with] two Black quarterbacks in is definitely a historic moment for sure."
+"It's just awesome — having the first Super Bowl [with] two Black quarterbacks in is definitely a historic moment for sure," he added.

 Speaking to reporters on Monday, Chiefs head coach Andy Reid, who also spent 14 years with the Eagles, said he was more focused on the fact that players like Mahomes and Hurts are "really good," rather than "what color you are."